Impact Stories

 Everyone deserves a safe, affordable place to call home.
 The stories of the people we serve prove what’s possible when communities come together to create opportunity.
 From first-time homebuyers overcoming financial barriers to seniors gaining the security to age in place, these real-life experiences highlight the transformational power of housing.
 Each impact story is a testament to resilience.
 To hope.
 Click below to explore how lives are being changed every day.

-From Rescue to Respite
+From Setbacks to Stability

 First-Time Homebuyers Save Time and Money by Eliminating Long Commute